HeshanKarunaratne/notes/README.md

     - All the methods are public in an interface
     - Multiple Inheritance helps to add new methods without affecting the old interfaces

-    29 . what are static blocks and static initalizers in Java?
+    29 . what are static blocks and static initializers in Java?
-    - Static blocks or static initializers are used to initalize static fields in java.
+    - Static blocks or static initializers are used to initialize static fields in java.
     - Static blocks gets executed exactly once when the class is loaded
     - Static blocks are executed even before the constructors are executed.